colab/colab/docs/source/user.rst

 .. attribute:: upstream

 Declares the upstream server url of the proxy.
+Only declare if the plugin is a proxy.

 menu
 ++++++++++++